Why you need professional facilitation to get the most out of your workshops

 Facilitators know a variety of engagement strategies and feel confident in leading a group.
 Also, workshop facilitators aren’t invested in the content of the meeting, which makes room for more opposing opinions.

 When outside facilitators lead, the team will be more comfortable expressing new ideas.

 For example, if you are leading a meeting and your employees know that you have a certain point of view on an issue, they may not speak freely.
 This doesn’t produce innovation or contribution; it reinforces the company’s current structure and beliefs.

 3. Increased Positivity

 Hiring a workshop facilitator can also increase positivity at meetings by creating sharing and brainstorming opportunities.
-Workshop facilitators bring a “toolkit” of methodologies and strategies to employ that help teams work well together.
+Workshop facilitators bring a toolkit of methodologies and strategies to employ that help teams work well together.
 They know when to use each method to get the desired results.
-Some examples include: brainstorming activities that move the group from divergent to convergent thinking to come up with and identify solutions to problems, encouraging active listening to create and inclusive and productive environment, and inspiring and balancing participation among extroverted and introverted personalities, so that all voices are heard and understood by the group.
+Some examples include: brainstorming activities that move the group from divergent to convergent thinking to come up with and identify solutions to problems, encouraging active listening to create an inclusive and productive environment, and inspiring and balancing participation among extroverted and introverted personalities so that all voices are heard and understood by the group.
 The many techniques of a workshop facilitator can successfully get individuals to open up and express their opinions with ease.

 Hiring a Workshop Facilitator